harshitg088/dicee/README.md

 # Dicee

-This project was a part of "Introduction to Flutter Development Using Dart"
+This project was a part of *Introduction to Flutter Development Using Dart*